Uppingham: Sport

 Uppingham plays host to a number of different sports; in particular football, where Uppingham Town F.C play their games at Tod's Piece.
 Uppingham Town Cricket Club's new ground opened in 2011.

 Uppingham School's new sports centre was opened by Lord Coe in 2010.

 Town Partnership

-'Uppingham Town Partnership events' is a not-for-profit community group with the support of the Town Council and Rutland County Council, dedicated to ensuring the town is a great place to live, work and play.
+'Uppingham Town Partnership' is a not-for-profit community group with the support of the Town Council and Rutland County Council, dedicated to ensuring the town is a great place to live, work and play.
 Its volunteers organise annual events including "Uppingham Feast Day" (a live music festival with street entertainment, food and drink) held in June and Christmas in Uppingham (a festive celebration with late night shopping in the local shops, visiting market-stalls and yuletide street entertainment).
 The group of volunteers also supports and raises funds for other events such "Uppingham Films" which screens movies in the Town Hall, and supports 'Uppingham in Bloom' which has become a multiple gold-medal winner with Britain in Bloom.
 It is not to be confused with Uppingham First, which is an unelected business partnership.